theKIEgit/frameworks_and_languages_module/technical_report.md

   }
 }
 ```
-`this` is mainly used in constructors to differentiate between a class attribute name when it is the same as a parameter.
+`this` is mainly used in constructors to differentiate between a class attribute name when it is the same as a parameter, to elaborate the use of `var` will set a variable to be globally available when using a variable with an identical identifier inside a function `this` can be used to get the variable from within the function and not the global variant.

 [What Does 'this' Mean in JavaScript?](https://www.freecodecamp.org/news/what-is-this-in-javascript/)